 Too much fertiliser on Aloe Vera's can produce very soft and bendy leaves which is normally undesirable in the rigid structural striking varieties.
-It's a good idea therefore to feed once in Spring and once again in Summer with either a cactus or an all purpose feed.
+It's a good idea therefore to feed only once in Spring and once again in Summer with either a cactus or an all purpose feed.
 Only feed established plants.

 Like it's light requirements, an Aloe Vera will take very high temperatures in its stride so don't worry about overheating.
 It will expect a cooler temperature in Winter though, but not less than 5°C / 41°F.